Director: Diane Aguero-Trotter, Ph.D.

 Hours: Monday-Friday, 8:45 a.m.-4:45 p.m.

 Counseling and Psychological Services (CAPS) promotes student well-being by helping students overcome obstacles that may otherwise prevent them from attaining academic, personal and professional goals.
-Toward this mission, our trained professional staff of licensed and license-eligible staff psychologists and our psychiatrist provide a variety of psychological services as well as education, and general support to the campus community.
+CAPS utilizes a brief therapy model that is short-term and focused on helping students to effectively manage a specific problem, challenge, or to make a desired change.
+When a student's needs require long-term support, we partner with the student to transition to resources off-campus within the community.
 All services are free and strictly confidential.
 CAPS is accredited by the International Association of Counseling Services.
 Services are consistent with the University’s Catholic mission.

 After hours and on weekends, students experiencing a psychological emergency should call CAPS at (973) 761- 9500 to speak directly with a professional mental health counselor.